DevExpress-Examples/pdf-document-api-manage-annotations-in-document/README.md

-# How To: How to add a text markup annotation to PDF
+# How to add a text markup annotation to PDF

 <p>This example shows how to create a text markup annotation that highlights a text in a PDF document and specify the annotation properties.</p>